Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 Use the Spatial Analysis Tool to create calculations and conditions that depend on locations in 3D space which are, in turn, provided by user-definable volume grids.

-You have computed access from the Orion transmitter to the LEO satellite receiver.
-STK's Analysis Workbench capability has automatically created scalar calculations for all the available communications calculations, including C/N. Next, create a spatial calculation that will move the template object to each point in the volumetric grid and compute the C/N at those locations.
+You have computed access from the test aircraft’s transmitter to the LEO satellite receiver.
+The STK software's Analysis Workbench capability has automatically created scalar calculations for all the available communications calculations, including C/N. Next, create a spatial calculation that will move the template object to each point in the volumetric grid and compute C/N at those locations.

 1. Right-click on LEO_Sat0101 () in the Object Browser.